djangorobert/GreetingOpenedx/README.md

 Steps to get this project to work on your own PC:

-Do this in your command prompt: mkdir (projectname) cd (projectname) git clone <repo>
+1.Do this in your command prompt: mkdir (projectname) 2.cd (projectname)
+3.git clone <repo>
-cd Greetingopenedx
+4.cd Greetingopenedx
-pipenv install -r requirements.txt cd openedproject python manage.py runserver
+5.pipenv install -r requirements.txt
+6.cd openedproject
+7.python manage.py runserver

 A django InterView Project that adds a Django Greeting App and API.